-There are many organizations and online resources created to help individuals cope with fibromyalgia and chronic pain.
+There are many organizations and online resources created to help individuals cope with the chronic pain of fibromyalgia.
 The links found on this page have been collected to help you connect with the fibromyalgia community.

 American Chronic Pain Association